Disclosure Based on TCFD Recommendations

 |

-Large: cost or effect is equal to or greater than 5% of sales*1
+Large: Cost or effect is equal to or greater than 5% of sales of target businesses.

-Medium: cost or effect is equal to at least 1% but less than 5% of sales*1
+Medium: Cost or effect is equal to at least 1% but less than 5% of sales of target businesses.

-Small: cost or effect is less than 1% of sales*1
+Small: Cost or effect is less than 1% of sales of target businesses.

 4. Risk Management